-Throughout 2016, there were many areas of concern for the IT/HVE portfolio.
+Throughout 2017, there were many areas of concern for the IT/HVE portfolio.
 Areas that received significant concern from Kentucky residents include:

-- Various refugee populations, including Syrian refugees, entering the U.S. and potential threats posed by them. - The increase in Homegrown Violent Extremism and arrests of those involved throughout the U.S. - The changes in TTPs used by Homegrown Violent Extremists during attacks across the U.S. - The arrest of Marie Castelli (Kentucky resident) on Sept 8 for advocating online for terrorist attacks in the U.S. and promoting ISIL propaganda through her social media accounts.
+• The increase in Homegrown Violent Extremism and arrests of those involved throughout the U.S.

+- The changes in TTPs used by Homegrown Violent Extremists during attacks across the U.S. - The threat of vehicle rammings by HVEs or foreign terrorist operatives.

-Over the past year, the IT/HVE analyst collaborated with federal law enforcement, local law enforcement, local fire service agencies, Kentucky refugee ministry and charity organizations, and concerned Kentucky residents to develop informational products concerning the following topic areas:
+Over the past year, the IT/HVE analyst collaborated with federal law enforcement, local law enforcement, local fire service agencies, fellow Fusion Center analysts and concerned Kentucky residents to develop informational products concerning the following topic areas: